 ||Student will not graduate|

-The Academic Board of UniSIM appoints external examiners from reputable universities to ensure that high academic standards are maintained in all programmes.
+The Academic Board of SUSS appoints external examiners from reputable universities to ensure that high academic standards are maintained in all programmes.
 Appointed external examiners work together with faculty staff to ensure a high standard for the student assessments and provide constructive recommendations to enhance the standard of course presentations.